 What we do

-For more than ten years, the Foundation has been conducting cutting-edge coral reef ecosystem research in remote locations around the world.
+For nearly twenty years, the Foundation has been conducting cutting-edge coral reef ecosystem research in remote locations around the world.
 In each location, the core marine science team from the Foundation joins together with local scientists to achieve the following goals:

 - Habitat Mapping: Map and characterize the extent and spatial distribution of different habitats within poorly studied, remote coral reef ecosystems.

 - Scientific Surveys: Characterize the community structure and functional role of reef fishes, stony corals, algae and other ecologically and economically important organisms from aquatic ecosystems around the globe.

 - Reef Resilience: Identify their current status and major threats, and examine factors that enhance their capacity to resist, survive and rapidly recover from disturbance.

 The resulting scientific findings and GIS maps are shared freely with participating countries and scientific and regulatory organizations and are used to develop sound environmental management strategies for coral reefs.